dehydr8/elevation-of-privilege/README.md

 ## TODO
 * Spectator mode
 * UI fixes (optimizations, smaller screens)
-* Upload an image instead of a model.
-Might need restructuring as we rely on diagram components + reporting would change
 * Optimize the card sprite sheet (can look at SVGs)
 * Improve test coverage, write tests for possible game states and moves
 * Refactor and have reusable components